-The sibling of the close contact (including the sibling's classroom) would not themselves be considered a direct close contact unless the close contact receives a positive test result and has had direct close contact with their sibling when contagious.
+There are no restrictions from being a close contact exposure as long as a person is not experiencing any symptoms.
+In terms of close contact, the sibling of the close contact (including that sibling's classroom) would not themselves be considered a direct close contact unless the close contact receives a positive test result and has had direct close contact with their sibling when contagious.
 As soon as the close contact tests positive, then the sibling would be considered a direct close contact exposure to a positive case.
 The sibling's classroom would not be a close contact exposure unless the sibling tested positive.